0xfrian/0xFrian/README.md

 ### ⌨️ Hobbies
-I believe everyone who works at a computer should have the chance to try buildling their own custom keyboard tailored to their preferences.
-I've built and modified more than a dozen mechanical keyboards.
+I believe everyone should try building a custom mechanical keyboard suited to their preferences.
+I've built/modified more than a dozen mech keebs.
 Currently my daily driver is a [Mode SixtyFive](https://modedesigns.com/blogs/updates/updates-introducing-the-sixtyfive) with Gateron Black Ink switches.

 ### 📧 Contact
 Feel free to reach out to me on [Twitter](https://twitter.com/frian_eth) or [Telegram](https://t.me/frian_eth) (username: **frian_eth**)